ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/LOG_tier01.md

 **Decision framing:** “We can make service time predictable per bucket; we cannot make user demand predictable without bucketing, caps, and routing.”

+**Complementary resource (not Groq-specific, but directly relevant):** Sebastian Raschka’s *Build a Reasoning Model (From Scratch)* (Manning MEAP, 2025) is a good way to internalize why inference-time “reasoning” increases compute (more tokens and/or more inference calls).
+Use that intuition when you choose bucket caps, admission policies, and degraded-mode behavior.

 ---

 ## 6) Tier 01 Checklist (What You Must Be Able To Do From Memory)